-Each County Planning Department maintains a Hazard Mitigation Plan, where strategies often support energy and environmental improvements in alignment with the CLCPA.
+CAPACITY BUILDING: Each County Planning Department maintains a Hazard Mitigation Plan, where natural disaster risks to all critical infrastructure are well defined and should be considered with any community and economic development infrastructure project.
 In 2022, the Regional Board was awarded a multi-year grant from the NYS Department of Environmental Conservation (under the Climate Smart Communities program) to facilitate local climate adaptation and resilience planning and help build community capacity for energy infrastructure improvements that support the CLCPA.